-- Has regard to national policies and advice contained in guidance issued by the Secretary of State. - Contributes to the achievement of sustainable development. - Is in general conformity with the strategic policies of the development plan for the area. - Is compatible with European Union and Europe Convention on Human Rights (ECHR) obligations: - o The Strategic Environment Impact Directive. - o The Environmental Impact Assessment Directive. - o The Conservation of Natural Habitats and Wild Flora and Fauna. - o The Directive on the Conservation of Wild Birds. - 1.3.12 In April 2016 A Strategic Environmental Assessment Screening Determination report was commissioned by NHDC (see Evidence Base 28) which concluded that "Pirton Neighbourhood Development Plan is not likely to have significant effects on the environment and therefore a SEA is not required".
+- Has regard to national policies and advice contained in guidance issued by the Secretary of State. - Contributes to the achievement of sustainable development. - Is in general conformity with the strategic policies of the development plan for the area. - Is compatible with European Union and Europe Convention on Human Rights (ECHR) obligations: - o The Strategic Environment Impact Directive. - o The Environmental Impact Assessment Directive. - The Conservation of Natural Habitats and Wild Flora and Fauna. - o The Directive on the Conservation of Wild Birds. - 1.3.11 In April 2016 A Strategic Environmental Assessment (SEA) Screening Determination report was commissioned by NHDC (see Evidence Base 28) which concluded that "Pirton Neighbourhood Development Plan is not likely to have significant effects on the environment and therefore a SEA is not required".
+A further SEA in 2018 came to the same conclusion.